samershihabi/hrms/README.md

 # Things to Improve

-Increase security of the API
+Increase security of the APIs

 Hosting the APIs and the database on a virtual private server for public access.

 Proper error Handling and Rollback on inserts and database transactions.

 Thanks!